- ICH GCP

 - Willing and able to follow all instructions and attend all study visits.

-- History of redness relief eyedrop use within the last 6 months, or has an interest in using redness relief drops, or would benefit from the use of redness relief drops in the investigator's opinion.
+- History of redness relief eyedrop use within the last 6 months, or an interest in using over-the-counter redness relief drops, or would benefit from the use of redness relief drops in the investigator's opinion.

 - Other protocol-defined inclusion criteria may apply.